awslabs/aws-well-architected-labs/content/Cost/200_Labs/200_Cloud_Intelligence/Cost & Usage Report Dashboards/Dashboards/deploy_dashboards.md

 1. Update your **CURBucketPath** if needed.
    1. (Default) If you used the CFN Template in the CUR setup process above then **CURBucketPath** needs to be the s3 path to the folder in your CUR bucket where account IDs are.
 For example `s3://cid-1234567890123-shared/cur/`
    2. If you did *not* use the CFN automated CUR setup process above and have just one CUR you setup manually then **CURBucketPath** needs to be the s3 path to the folder in your CUR bucket where the year folders are.
-For example `s3://cid-1234567890123-shared/prefix/name/name/` (double check this path, you must see /year=xxxx partitions in there)
+For example `s3://cid-1234567890123-shared/prefix/name/name/` (double check this path, you must see /year=xxxx partitions in there).

+Please note that **CURBucketPath** parameter currently cannot be updated once the stack is created.
+If you need to change it you can delete and re-create the stack.

 2. Select the Dashboards you want to install.
 We recommend deploying all three: Cost Intelligence Dashboard, CUDOS, and the KPI Dashboard.